SymfonyCasts/design-patterns/sfcasts/command-undo.md

 All right!
 It's time to ask the player if they want to revert the last action in case of defeat.
 I'll close a few files and go back to `GameApplication.php`.
 Find the AI's turn, and inside this `if()` where we check if the player died, write `$undoChoice = GameApplication::$printer->confirm()`.
 The question will read:

-`You\'ve lost!
+`You've lost!
 Do you want to undo your last turn?`.

-If the answer is "no", we need to end the battle and exit, so I'll move these two lines inside `if`.
+If the answer is "no", we need to end the battle and exit, so I'll move these two lines inside the `if`.
 If the answer is "yes", we *undo* actions from the last turn, which means that we need to call `undo()` on the command objects.
 But we can't just undo these commands in any order.
 We need to undo them in the reverse order that they were executed... or weird things could happen.
 This is basically a "FILO" stack - "First In, Last Out".

 Anyway, let's undo the AI's attack first with `$aiAttackCommand->undo()`. *Then* we'll undo the player's action - `$playerAction->undo()`.
 Awesome!
 Now we can give this a try.
 Spin over to your terminal and run: